kocurvik/retinanet_traffic_3D/README.md

 # :warning: UPDATE: New repo based on the same approach with YOLOv6

-Andrej Macko has reimpelemted the method to use a more modern object detector YOLOv6 for his master's thesis.
-We recommend you use his implementation, which you can find in [this repo](https://github.com/macodroid/YOLOv6_transform_3d).
+We have reimpelemted the method to use a more modern object detector YOLOv6 and performed extensive evaluation in our follow-up paper titled [Efficient vision-based vehicle speed estimation](https://link.springer.com/article/10.1007/s11554-025-01704-z).
+The code can be found in [this repo](https://github.com/gajdosech2/Vehicle-Speed-Estimation-YOLOv6-3D).

 You can still use this repo for your purposes, but it requires tf 1.14 to run properly which might be difficult to install.
-The computational costs of the newer versions are lower while having virtually the same speed measurement accuracy.
+The computational efficiency of the newer version is much better while having virtually the same speed measurement accuracy.

 ## Acknowledgment